Why You Need A Shot List

 httpv://www.youtube.com/watch?v=s84T2iD8R3A

-Shot Lister lets you build, organize, schedule and most importantly change things while you’re shooting in an fast and easy way.
-I have field tested it and it’s revolutionized the way I shoot, and I really hope it helps other filmmakers too.
+Shot Lister lets you build, organize, schedule, and, most importantly, change things while you're shooting in a fast and easy way.
+I have field-tested it, and it's revolutionized the way I shoot.
+I hope it helps other filmmakers, too.

-It’d be great if it catches on, not only so I can keep upgrading it, but so I can pay my mom back too.
+It'd be great if it catches on, not only so I can keep upgrading it but also pay my mom back.
 Happy shot listing.

 – – –

-Zach Lipovsky is a film director with a strong VFX background who started work in Vancouver’s indie film community right out of high school.
-He is now in development on two feature scripts with Telefilm Canada, another with Rhombus Media, as well as new media projects with Bad Robot and Machinema.
-Additionally, he is also in post production on an original SyFy Channel movie, as well as bringing his unique visual style to the commercial world in Canada, the United States and Europe.
+Zach Lipovsky is a film director with a strong VFX background who started work in Vancouver's indie film community after high school.
+He is now developing two feature scripts with Telefilm Canada, another with Rhombus Media, and new media projects with Bad Robot and Machinima.
+He is also in post-production on an original SyFy Channel movie, bringing his unique visual style to the commercial world in Canada, the United States, and Europe.

 Photo of author